alahyaoui/sap-cap-template/docs/CONTRIBUTING.md

 * `changelog`: used for updating the release notes in CHANGELOG.md

-* `dev-infra`: used for dev-infra related changes within the directories /scripts and /tools

 * `migrations`: used for changes to the `npm update` migrations.

 * none/empty string: useful for `test` and `refactor` changes that are done across all packages (e.g. `test: add missing unit tests`) and for docs changes that are not related to a specific package (e.g. `docs: fix typo in tutorial`).